Mikkey-the-turtle/DARTS_v0.1/README.md

 		sh DARTS/main_DARTS.sh $1 $2 $3 $4

 Where, $1 - name of the protein domain for the first step of RPS-BLAST search.
 For now, it may be either 'aRH' or 'RT'.
-RT will be run by default.
+RT will be run by default, if anything else written

 $2 - a genome assembly file. !
 Warning !
 The script must be launched from the same folder where the genome file is.
 Alternatively, you can make a symbolic link to the file and put it in a different folder: "ln -s way/to/genome_assemby.fa".

 $3 - a %project_name.
 Most of the output file names will contain the %project_name.

-$4 - a choice between all LTR retrotransposons or only Ty3/Gypsy members.
+$4 - a choice between all LTR retrotransposons (type 'LTR' or anything else, default option') or only Ty3/Gypsy (type 'GYPSY') members.

 2. core_DARTS_aRH_search.sh